Translating with memoQ editor

 Non-translatables - marked with a gray number and highlighted in light gray in the translation editor.

-Depending on the result you select, the Translation results list can look different.
+Depending on the type of result you select, the Translation results list can look different.

 If you need more details about the selected suggestion, click Expand result.
 To check the important metadata, click Show metadata (this works only for TM hits).